 That is not to say that Fanny Hill was the first pornographic work of "literature."
-That distinction is generally awarded to Aretino's sonnets and other "spin-offs" from his coterie like Puttana Errante (in English The Wandering Whore).
-But it was in the following (17th) century, the age of the courtesan and the salon, the age of Ninon de Lenclos and Madame de Maintenon that the first major cluster of erotic literature was actually published for the public at large.
+That distinction is generally awarded to Aretino's sonnets and other "spin-offs" from his coterie like Puttana Errante (in English The Wandering Whore, possibly c.1650-60).
+In the 17th century, the age of the courtesan and the salon, the age of Ninon de Lenclos and Madame de Maintenon, the first major cluster of erotic literature was published for the public at large.

-The most famous was L’Ecole des Filles (published around 1655).
+The most famous may well be L ’Ecole des Filles (published around 1655).
 Like the others, it is a chatty dialogue (as opposed to a novel per se), this time between two teenage girls discussing their sex life.
 Prosecutions inevitably followed.
 It made it to England the same year, where Samuel Pepys picked up a copy and was most impressed (he claims he burnt the book after using it).
 Copies may have become rather hard to find after that and Casanova may not have encountered it at all till after his London trip - it was reprinted first in Holland in 1767-68.

 In France meanwhile, perhaps the most scandalous work was Histoire de Dom Bougre, portier des Chartreux (bougre = bugger).
 It first appeared in Paris in 1741 and was destroyed and reprinted many times across Europe...
 It told the tale of a